Adonis Santa Maria

-Adonis Santa Maria (born January 20, 1979) is a Filipino former Philippine Basketball Association player.
-He was drafted 13th overall by Shell in 2003.
+Adonis Santa Maria (born January 20, 1979) is a Filipino former professional basketball player.
+He was drafted 13th overall by the Shell Turbo Chargers in 2003 PBA draft.
 He also played for the Sta.
-Lucia Realtors, Welcoat Dragons, and Air21 Express and the Barako Bull Energy Boosters during his PBA stint.
+Lucia Realtors, Welcoat Dragons, the original Air21 Express, and the Barako Bull Energy Boosters during his Philippine Basketball Association stint.

 Player profile

 Santa Maria played for La Salle in from 1999 to 2002.

 In PBA, he played for coach Leo Austria in the Shell Turbo Chargers.
 He played 34 games in the 2007 season for the Welcoat Dragons and averaged 5.1 points per game and 4.9 rebounds per game.
 He was signed by the Air21 Express in 2008 but was later released by the team.
 In the middle of the 2009-10 PBA Philippine Cup, he was signed by the Barako Bull Energy Boosters.